the-escape/project-argon/README.md

 bower install
 ```

-The Sass is compiled with Gulp and Laravel Elixir.
+The Sass is compiled with Gulp and Laravel Mix.
 Install Gulp if not already installed globally with:

 ```
 npm install -g gulp
 ```

-Then install the local dependencies, including Elixir with:
+Then install the local dependencies, including Mix with:

 ```
 npm install